icetrm/thailand-map-blender/README.md

-# Thailan map with blender.
+# Thailand map with blender.
 use geometry data to create 3d.

 - Blender Python